How to Get Rid of Fleas & Ticks on Dogs & Cats [Vet-Approved]

 Sploot Veterinary Care is a primary and urgent care veterinarian with numerous convenient clinic locations.
 Our experienced veterinarians can facilitate the treatment of common skin parasites (i.e. fleas and ticks on dogs and cats) as well as other health issues in dogs and cats.

-Sploot’s clinic doors are open 365 days a year (10 am to 10 pm).
+Sploot’s clinic doors are open 365 days a year for extended hours.
 Easily book an appointment online or through the Sploot Vets app!

 Till next time, we’re with you every pounce of the way!